simonesilvestroni/m2m-website/README.md

 ## To do

+- [x] Implement WebP images.
-- [ ] Switch images to Webp.
+- [ ] Eradicate Mailchimp, switch to Freelist or something else.
 - [ ] Implement a dark mode switch.
 - [ ] Polish the SASS theme, remove specificity.
 - [ ] Improve DRY.
-- [ ] Eradicate Mailchimp, switch to Freelist or something else.